This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-If misused, the labor-inducing drug Pitocin can cause overly-strong contractions that can deprive a baby of oxygen.
-This can lead to brain damage and cerebral palsy.
-It’s important to understand the risks associated with Pitocin and what to do if you think you or your baby were harmed.
+Pitocin (oxytocin) is commonly used during labor and delivery, but misuse of Pitocin can lead to cerebral palsy.
+It can cause overly strong contractions that can deprive a baby of oxygen.
+It’s essential to understand the risks associated with Pitocin and what to do if you think you or your baby were harmed.

 What Is Pitocin?

-According to the Federal Drug Administration (FDA), Pitocin is synthetic oxytocin that comes in a “sterile, clear, colorless aqueous solution.”[1]
-Pitocin is used to either strengthen contractions or to induce contractions during the labor and childbirth process.
+Pitocin is a prescription medication administered to some women during childbirth.
+Pitocin is used to either strengthen contractions or to induce contractions during the labor and childbirth process.[1]

 Get Matched with a Leading Birth Injury Attorney in Your Area

-The FDA issued a “black box” warning for Pitocin in connection with the risks associated with its use.
+The U.S. Food and Drug Administration (FDA) issued a “black box” warning for Pitocin concerning the risks associated with its use.
 A black box warning means that attention has been called to a drug with “serious or life-threatening risks.”

-The American Journal of Obstetrics & Gynecology (AJOG) suggests that Pitocin should be used in small doses while fetal monitoring is utilized correctly.
-Contractions should also be monitored carefully, and once the contractions are considered adequate, the healthcare provider should not discontinue Pitocin.[2]
+Research suggests that Pitocin should be used in small doses while fetal monitoring is utilized correctly.
+Contractions should also be monitored carefully, and once the contractions are considered adequate, the healthcare provider should discontinue Pitocin.[2]

 If Pitocin is not used correctly, it can lead to potentially life-changing consequences.